ChayeNovak/YouTube-Simulator-Google-Code-Challenge/README.md

-All java files are contained in the zip folder on here.
+All necessary files are contained in the zip folder on here, while the java files have also been added by itself to show code online without needing to unzip.

 # Youtube Challenge - Java
 The Java Youtube Challenge uses Java 11, Junit 5.4 and Maven.